nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 [tramp]: https://www.gnu.org/software/tramp/
 [efs]: https://aws.amazon.com/efs/

+### Automatic synchronization

 Keeping code on laptops, and executing in the cloud, though, poses an obvious challenge: How do we **get** code from the laptop onto the devbox?

-Since even before I had started, Stripe had maintained a "sync" script that glued together a file-watcher with `rsync` for this purpose; it would monitor your local checkout for changes and copy them to a devbox in the cloud.
-Historically, developers would manually start and monitor this script in an ad-hoc way in a separate terminal window or `tmux` pane.
+Even before I had started, Stripe had maintained a "sync" script that glued together a file-watcher with `rsync` for this purpose; it would monitor your local checkout for changes and copy them to a devbox in the cloud.
+Historically, developers would manually start and monitor this script in an ad-hoc way in a separate terminal or `tmux` window.

-Eventually, though, the Developer Productivity team took ownership of that tool and invested in it heavily, largely of the form of adding "polish" and with the aim of making it seamless and nearly-invisible.
+Eventually, though, the Developer Productivity team took ownership of that tool and invested in it heavily, largely with the goal of adding "polish" and making it seamless and nearly-invisible for other developers.

-Notably, they made syncing happen implicitly and with no configuration or intervention required: They worked with the IT team to use Stripe's laptop provisioning and management tools to install the sync script as a `launchd` service on every developer laptop, and used the above-mentioned registry to automatically discover the correct devbox.
+Notably, they made syncing happen implicitly and with no configuration or intervention required: They worked with the IT team to install the sync script as a `launchd` service on every developer laptop, and used the above-mentioned registry to automatically discover the correct devbox.

 Other polish work included migrating the sync script to use [watchman][watchman] for file-watching; In our testing, `watchman` was by far the most robust file-watcher we found, vastly reducing the frequency of missed updates or a "stuck" file-watcher.
 It also offered some advanced features that Stripe made use of -- more about that later.